aloysius-lim/bigrf/README.md

 Multiple random forests can also be built in parallel on multiple machines (using the same training data and parameters), then merged into one forest using `merge`.

 For large data sets, the training data, intermediate computations and some outputs (e.g. proximity matrices) may be cached on disk using [`"big.matrix"`](http://cran.r-project.org/web/packages/bigmemory/) objects.
-This enables random forests to be grown on fairly large data sets without hitting RAM limits, which will cause excessive virtual memory swapping by the operating system.
+This enables random forests to be built on fairly large data sets without hitting RAM limits, which will cause excessive virtual memory swapping by the operating system.

 Disk caching may be turned off for optimal performance on smaller data sets by setting function / method argument `cachepath` to `NULL`, causing the `big.matrix`'s to be created in memory.